how to stop my teenager from smoking marijuana

 Signs of Marijuana Addiction or Abuse Among Teens

-The warning signs of marijuana use in teens and abuse or addiction vary from person to person.
+The warning signs of marijuana use in teens and abuse or addiction vary from adolescent to adolescent.
 Still, you should watch out for the most common physical and psychological changes.
 Here are the most common signs of marijuana addiction:

 • Redness of the eyes.